-Housing Europe, the European Federation of Public, Cooperative and Social Housing is a network of 46 national and regional federations in 24 countries.
-Our member organizations gather about 43.000 public, social and cooperative housing providers and manage altogether over 26 million homes, about 11% of existing dwellings in the EU.
+Housing Europe, the European Federation of Public, Cooperative and Social Housing is a network of 43 national and regional federations in 31 countries, 22 of which are EU Member States.

 What is the added value Housing Europe brings to its members?